ShubhamOulkar/weather/README.md

 # Weather App

 A modern weather web application that provides real-time weather data, forecasts, and interactive features to enhance the user experience.
+Design is focused on separation of concerns and maintainability.

 ---